Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 Understand your Equipment

-Take the time to understand the different pieces of equipment who purports to fulfill a certain function and compare the results by talking to different production managers who use these equipment pieces.
+Take the time to understand the different pieces of equipment that purport to fulfil a certain function and compare the results by talking to different production managers who use these equipment pieces.
 Is smaller better?
 Heat generated?
 Damage to proteins?

 List binders/ emulsifiers